Selecting Your Giant Pumpkin PatchFinding the best place to grow your giant pumpkins

 What makes a good location for a giant pumpkin patch?

-- Pick a place with level ground
+- Has level ground

 What area can I grow a giant pumpkin in?

 Well, the answer to that is, anywhere.
 Anywhere you have spare space.
 Of course, the bigger the area the better as the vines can take up a lot of room.
 If you do only have a small area available to grow them don’t let this put you off.
 I have grown them in a very small area and have had good results.